Gman-Superfly/Hallucinations_in_Noisy_Channels/README.md

 **→ [Hallucinations in Noisy Channels v1.2.1 (Working Document)](Hallucinations_in_Noisy_Channels_v1.2.1.md)**

+This repo is work in progress, there is a lot to do here, the experiments are ongoing, some you can find in the AKIRA repo now made public, we estimate a years or more work until this is finalized, maybe longer, depends on experiments wins/failures, some statements might change, but the overall formalization is here.

 ---

 ## Overview

-This is a generalized framework that attempts to understand and explain the idea of LLMs as **teachers, not just generators**.
+We model LLMs as **teachers, not just generators**.
 During inference, they must first **reconstruct** knowledge from compressed weights, then **transmit** it reliably.

 The framework establishes a fundamental duality:
 - **Training = Compression = Learning** (source coding)
 - **Inference = Transmission = Teaching** (channel coding)

-Hallucinations emerge when the teaching process fails—when the model cannot correctly reconstruct and transmit stored knowledge.
+Hallucinations emerge when the teaching process fails: when the model cannot correctly reconstruct and transmit stored knowledge.

 Currently identified process failures through six mechanisms: